bu-528-sp19/Deduplicating-Cloud-functions/README.md

  2. Users will register their functions that they want to execute for their data events

  Currently our framework supports multi-user.

+ Overall architecture of Sanity is shown in figure 2.
+Detailed information about components used can be found by visiting links below.

  Components of Sanity Framework: